pypa/virtualenv/docs/development.rst

 --------------------

 A full release publishes to `PyPI <https://pypi.org/project/virtualenv/>`_, creates a `GitHub Release
-<https://github.com/pypa/virtualenv/releases>`_ with the zipapp attached, and updates `get-virtualenv
+<https://github.com/pypa/virtualenv/releases>`_ with the zipapp and SBOMs attached, and updates `get-virtualenv
 <https://github.com/pypa/get-virtualenv>`_ so that ``https://bootstrap.pypa.io/virtualenv.pyz`` serves the new version.

 Version bumping